Sculptural and Statement Making, the Best Side Tables Are More Than Just a Surface

 Best Colorful: Kartell Colonna Green Stool

-Dimensions: 18.11 inches high x 13.58 inches diameter | Material: Technopolymer | Assembly needed: No
+Dimensions: 18.11-by-13.58 inches | Material: Technopolymer | Assembly needed: No

 What we like:

-- Dynamic color
+• Dynamic color

-- Doubles as seating
+• Doubles as seating

-- Can be used indoors and outdoors
+• Can be used indoors and out

 Worth noting:

-- High price point
+• High price point

-Why we chose it: A standout side table for those who aren’t afraid of a little—or a lot—of color.
+Why we chose it: A standout side table for those who aren’t afraid of a little—or a lot of—color.

 All-neutrals-all-day folks, keep on scrolling: This near-neon stool is for color lovers only.
 And as much as we love its bold lemon-lime hue, the wavy stool also makes our list for its versatility.
-It can serve as extra seating, a perch for party snacks, a place to put your feet up, or—of course—a side table.
-(Our chief content officer, Kate Berry, uses the Colonna all ways.)
+It can serve as extra seating, a perch for party snacks, a place to put your feet up, and—of course—a side table.
+(Our chief creative officer, Kate Berry, uses the Colonna all ways.)
 It’s also indoor- and outdoor-friendly, upping its versatility twofold.

 Best Woven: The Nopo Maho Side Table

-Dimensions: 15.74 inches high x 15.75 inches diameter x 11.81 inches base | Material: Metal structure, woven in chuspata | Assembly needed: No
+Dimensions: 15.74-by-15.75 inches (with an 11.81-inch base | Material: Metal structure, woven in chuspata | Assembly needed: No

 What we like:

-- Created with fair-trade practices
+• Created with fair-trade practices

-- Handwoven in Mexico
+• Handwoven in Mexico

-- Durable material
+• Durable material

 Worth noting:

-- Relatively short
+• Relatively short

 Why we chose it: Expert artisans and a handmade approach make for a worldly side table.